ThatNerdNxtDoor/Boil--n-Bubble/README.md

-# Boil 'n Bubble
+<h1>Boil 'n Bubble</h1>

+<p>An Alchemy-based Adventure/Puzzle Game where you explore an untocuhed frontier and experiment with its various ingredients.
+Brew potions and discover ways to delve deeper into a mystical wilderness.</p>

- Made for the EKU Game Design Capstone.
-Made by Isaiah Thompson, Jacob Dinwiddie, and Amanda Nokes.
+<p>Original build made for the EKU Game Design Capstone (Spring 2024) by Isaiah Thompson, Jacob Dinwiddie, and Amanda Nokes.</p>

-Adventure/Puzzle Game where you experiment with ingredients to discover their powers and brew potions to explore the untouched frontier that you have ventured to.
+<h3>Credits for Spring 2024 Build</h3>

-Isaiah Thompson - Programming
+<p>Isaiah Thompson - Programming</p>
-Amanda Nokes - 3D Modelling
+<p>Amanda Nokes - 3D Modelling, Level Design</p>
-Jacob Dinwiddie - 2D Art, Level Design
+<p>Jacob Dinwiddie - 2D Art, Level Design</p>

+<h3>All development after Spring 2024 is done independently by Isaiah Thompson.</h3>